andre-st/wahoo-utils/README.md

-# Making the Wahoo ELEMNT Bolt v2 more useful
+# Bike Computers Playground: Wahoo Elemnt Bolt, Garmin TCX

 ## Disclaimer

-1. Programs and information offered here are not official from Wahoo, but purely a private project
+1. Programs and information offered here are not official from Wahoo or Garmin, but purely a private project
 2. Use this project at your own risk.
 Following these instructions may
 	- void your warranty
 	- damage your device